-304 Excavation work-underground essential services information ote: Section 12F of t
+304 Excavation work-underground essential services information

 - (1) This regulation applies in relation to a part of a workplace where excavation work is being carried out and any adjacent areas. - (2) A person with management or control of the workplace must take all reasonable steps to obtain current underground essential services information about the areas referred to in subregulation (1) before directing or allowing the excavation work to commence.